billbudge/WebEditorFramework/examples/functioncharts/README.md

-# Functioncharts: A Graphical Programming Language
+# Functioncharts: The Shapes of Computation
 Functioncharts are a graphical programming language, using a "node and wire" graph to represent programs.
 In this graph, values flow along wires, into functions that perform some computation and then pass result values out along outgoing wires.
 This repository contains the source code for a Web Editor that runs in a browser and can create Functionchart graphs.
 There is no support yet for compiling, executing and debugging these programs (yet).

 Many "node and wire" programming systems have been built and are in use.
 However, most are either domain-specific, or are intended for non-programmers building small, simple programs.
 The audacious goal here is for Functioncharts to be equivalent in expressiveness and power to conventional textual programming languages.